 If you already sell a product in an EU-country, in principle it is authorised for sale in all EU-countries.
 You do not have to apply for permission.
 However, the authorities in the country you want to start selling the product, may ask you to provide more information.
 And they may decide to assess your product.
 A mutual recognition declaration can help you in such cases.
 With this declaration you demonstrate the product complies with the rules in the EU-country where it is already sold.
 You are allowed to sell your products freely during the assessment period.

 Procedural requirements for denying mutual recognition

-If a government agency in a Member State wishes to deny mutual recognition of a particular product, they must follow the procedure under the EU regulation on mutual recognition for the free movement of goods:
+They may only do so if consumer protection or environmental protection issues arise.
+In such cases they must follow the procedure under the EU regulation on mutual recognition for the free movement of goods:

 Product Contact Point (PCP)